There are so many things to consider when you’re looking to hire a personal stylist:

 I want YOU to experience the same kind of transformation!
 I want you to know how it feels to open up your closet each morning and feel happy and excited about the outfit you’re going to wear, and I want you to feel confident wearing it.

-I’ve quelled numerous worries and have answered hundreds of questions from clients over the past 12 years and, in a bid to help you overcome any worries you might have about working with a personal stylist, I’m sharing my answers to the most common, along with some tips to help you find the right stylist for you.
+I’ve quelled numerous worries and have answered hundreds of questions from clients over the past 12 years, and I set up a survey to find out what obstacles were preventing people from hiring a personal stylist, and in a bid to help you overcome any worries you might have about working with a personal stylist, I’m sharing my answers to the most common, along with some tips to make sure you find the right stylist to guide you through your transformation.
+(Side note, my survey is still live, so if any of your concerns aren’t addressed here, click here to take my survey!)

 1/ I’M WORRIED I MIGHT NOT BE ABLE TO AFFORD THE ITEMS THE PERSONAL STYLIST CHOOSES FOR ME, AND THAT I’D FEEL OBLIGATED TO BUY STUFF

-It’s the job of the personal stylist to source what you need within your budget, and a good stylist won’t try to push you over this and should help you to whittle down the selection until it comes within budget.
+Tip: Remember, it’s the job of the personal stylist to source what you need within your budget, and a good stylist won’t try to push you over this and should be able to guide you towards a collection that provides you with what you need, within budget.
 At the end of the day you should get the last word, and if at any time you feel like you’re being bullied into buying something you need to communicate this to your stylist!

 2/ I ALWAYS HAVE DIFFICULTY PUTTING OUTFITS TOGETHER, HOW WILL THIS BE ANY DIFFERENT?

-TIP: If shopping in person with a stylist, consider photographing yourself in each outfit (some stylists will do this for you) so you have something to refer back to once you’re left to your own devices.
-If shopping online, the stylist should illustrate how the items mix and match when they present your collection to you.
+TIP: If shopping in person with a stylist, and she doesn’t photograph your outfits for future reference, do it yourself so you have something to refer back to once you’re left to your own devices.
+If shopping online, make sure the stylist illustrates how the items mix and match when they present your collection to you.

-3/ HOW DO I KNOW THE STYLIST ISN’T TRYING TO SELL ME THE CLOTHES THEY MAKE THE MOST COMMISSION ON?
+3/ HOW DO I KNOW THE STYLIST WON’T TRY TO SELL ME THE CLOTHES THEY MAKE THE MOST COMMISSION ON?

 4/ WHAT HAPPENS IF I DON’T LIKE THE THINGS THE STYLIST PICKS FOR ME?